 Working Hours Belgium

 Belgians generally enjoy an effective work-life balance.
 They work to live, rather than the other way round, but generally manage to enjoy the business of working.
-In Belgium, the maximum working hours per week are 40.
-In Belgium, there is a traditional five-day working week (from 8.30 to 5.30) with an hour off for lunch.
+In Belgium, the maximum working hours per week are 38 hours.
+In the case of shift work, it is possible to work up to 11 hours per day (50 hours per week) and in the case of continuous work, even up to 12 hours.

 Paid Vacation Leave Belgium